billvaglienti/ProtoGen/README.md

     - `float` : is a 32 bit floating point.
     - `double` : is a 64 bit floating point.
     - `bitfieldX` : is a bitfield with X bits where X can go from 1 to the number of bits in an int, or 64 bits if long bitfields are supported.
     - `bool` : is a boolean which can only support values of `true` or `false`.
-The protocol must have `supportBool="true"` set to use this type.
+If the language output is C the protocol must have `supportBool="true"` to use this type.
     - `string` : is a variable length null terminated string of bytes.
 The maximum length is given by the attribute `array`.
     - `fixedstring` : is a fixed length null terminated string of bytes.
 The length is given by the attribute `array`.
-    - `null` : indicates empty (i.e. reserved for future expansion) space in the packet.
+    - `null` : indicates empty, there is no in-memory type for this field.
+This is commonly used to reserve space in a packet for future expansion (the space will be determined by the encodedType).
     - `override` : indicates that this field is overriding a previous defined field in the structure or packet.
 In that instance the in-memory type information is taken from a previous field's (of the same name) definition.
 The point of overriding a field is to overcome a previous encoding that was inadequate.

 - `struct` : This attribute replaces the inMemoryType attribute and references a previously defined structure.

 - `enum` : This attribute replaces the inMemoryType and references an enumeration.
 This can be a type name that is defined in an Enum tag above, or is defined by an included file.
-If the encodedType is not provided the encoded size of the enumeration is determined automatically by ProtoGen.
-If encodedType is provided the size information provided is used to determine the amount of encoded space the enumeration uses.
+If the `encodedType` is not provided the encoded size of the enumeration is determined automatically by ProtoGen.
+If `encodedType` is provided the size information provided is used to determine the amount of encoded space the enumeration uses.
 This includes the ability to specify the enumeration encoded as a bitfield.

 - `encodedType` : The type information for the encoded data.
 If this attribute is not provided the encoded type is the same as the in-memory type.
 Typically the encoded type will not use more bits than the in-memory type, but this is allowed to support some protocols.
 If the in-memory type is a bitfield the encoded type is forced to be a bitfield of the same size.
 If either the encoded or in-memory type is a string both types are interpreted as string (or fixed string).
 If the in-memory type is a `struct` the encoded type is ignored, since the structure defines its own encding.
 Options for the encoded type are:
     - `unsignedX` or `uintX_t`: is a unsigned integer with X bits, where X can be 8, 16, 24, 32, 40, 48, 56, or 64.